Is Pre-training Truly Better Than Meta-Learning?: Background and Preliminaries

 where $Diag$ extracts the diagonal of the FIM:

-and $f_w$ is the fixed probe network with architecture $f$ with weights $w$, $x$ is sampled from the batch/data $D_{\tau} = \{ (x_i, y_i ) \}^n_{i=1}$ for task $\tau$, $y$ is sampled from the (empirical) posterior distribution using the probe network i.e. $p(y\mid x, f_w)$, This is a good embedding of tasks because the (diagonal) of the FIM indicates the most informative weights for solving the current task and thus serves as a unique fingerprint for task distribution.
-The Task2Vec authors \citep{task2vec} empirically validate their embeddings, e.g., Task2Vec embeddings cluster in a way that matches human semantic relations between different visual tasks \citep{task2vec} and Task2Vec yields (cosine) distance that positively correlation with taxonomical distances \citep{task2vec}.

-\textbf{Task2Vec Diversity coefficient:} The Task2Vec diversity coefficient is a formal quantitative metric proposed by \citep{curse_low_div} to approximate the effective number of tasks in a dataset.
+and $f_w$ is the fixed probe network with architecture $f$ with weights $w$, $x$ is sampled from the batch/data $D_{\tau} = \{ (x_i, y_i ) \}^n_{i=1}$ for task $\tau$, $y$ is sampled from the (empirical) posterior distribution using the probe network i.e., $p(y\mid x, f_w)$.
+This is a good embedding of tasks because the (diagonal) of the FIM indicates the most informative weights for solving the current task and thus serves as a unique fingerprint for task distribution.
+The Task2Vec authors \citep{task2vec} empirically validate their embeddings, e.g., Task2Vec embeddings cluster in a way that matches human semantic relations between different visual tasks \citep{task2vec} and Task2Vec yields (cosine) distance that positively correlates with taxonomical distances \citep{task2vec}.\\ \textbf{Task2Vec Diversity coefficient:} The Task2Vec diversity coefficient is a quantitative metric proposed by \cite{curse_low_div} to approximate the effective number of tasks in a dataset.
 If the tasks are probability distributions, then this metric approximates the average distance between probability distributions.
 They validate it with synthetic experiments where the ground truth diversity is known.
 We further validate it in the supplementary section \ref{div_coeff}.
 We show the intuitive notion that when different types of datasets are unioned to create a new dataset, the Task2Vec diversity coefficient increases.
 The \textit{Task2Vec diversity coefficient} is defined as the expected (cosine) distance between Task2Vec embeddings of different tasks (or data batches) for a fixed probe network from a few-shot learning benchmark/dataset $B$: